LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 3)

+- ah but now to use try_fold as my constexpr, i need to add back symbol offseting which i moved to isel before
+- new flavour of emit() that always checks if it can fold right now
+- gen_cast needs to deal with array sizes correctly. array types know thier size for sizeof but when we look at size for a cast we want to have decayed to a pointer.
+- agh, painful, sometimes don't know the array length until parsing the initilizer so need to dealay making a stack slot for the variable.
+- handle global initilizers with pointers inside
+- add folding for extsb/extsh, fix fn div(u64, u64) u64; to use the right #ir
+- (constexpr.c)

 ## (Feb 2)

 - need to be careful with expressions that don't evaluate thier argument, just look at thier type, without generating ir for them